 The first step to avoid being overpriced is to know how to \”check\” real metrics.
 Never trust the statistics provided by KOC/KOL on image files.
 Request direct access to platform reports (insights view) or use third-party tools.

-Signs of boosted engagement are often very noticeable if paid attention.
+Signs of fake engagement are often very noticeable if you pay close attention.
 For example: unusually high likes but very few comments or all meaningless spam comments.
-Or follower growth chart with sudden steep spikes in a short time.
+Or follower growth charts with sudden steep spikes in a short time.

 When detecting these signs, you have a solid basis to renegotiate the price.
 Be straightforward to point out that the price they offer is not commensurate with the actual follower quality.
 This is an important step to bring the contract value to a realistic level.

-Don't hesitate to propose more flexible cooperation options.
-Instead of paying a large lump sum upfront, propose a fixed salary plus performance bonus model (sales, number of leads...).
-This way shares risk and creates motivation for KOC/KOL to work better.
+Don't hesitate to suggest more flexible cooperation options.
+Instead of paying a large lump sum upfront, suggest a fixed salary plus performance bonus model (sales, number of leads…).
+This way shares risk and motivates KOC/KOL to work better.

 Below are the red flags you need to be wary of when receiving a rate card: